They say Purple is the color of magic

 Vrinda understood.
 She had this infinite patience and wisdom much beyond her years.
 Her words managed to calm me, though I never let that be known to her.
 I got to know even more about her.
 We gave our own names to each other.
 She called me ‘mad’ and I called her “Miss purple” – her favorite color.
 Not particularly creative, but they were special.
 Being in the final year I was always very busy.
 Even so, on weekends Vrinda managed to drag me somewhere or the other with her friends.
 We went to the sea-side, Haji Ali – the mosque in the middle of the sea , all kinds of cafes and restaurants that only Vrinda knew, and theatre!
 Everywhere we went, she inundated me with stories telling me why the place was special to her.
 I always pretended to be a bit aloof, serious, unconcerned.
 But the truth was Vrinda had sucked me into her world.
 She had managed to give me a ground in this strange city and the stories and places she shared had made me start forming ties with this alien land.
 She had also coaxed me into getting back in conversation with my family.

 She hated my smoking and constantly nagged me to give it up.
-She loved my voice and almost I was constantly inundated with requests for songs.
+She loved my voice and I was constantly inundated with requests for songs.
 She and her friends would double up with laughter with the way I pronounced the words and teased me mercilessly!
 I pretended to be angry, and refused to sing.
 But in truth, I enjoyed it all, it reminded me of my sisters and family back home.

 Vrinda often spoke about her fiance, Amar.
 He was Vrinda’s next door neighbor and their families were close.
 When Amar was leaving for the US, for his PHD.
-His mother had suggested they get engaged with each other.
+His mother had suggested they get engaged to each other.
 Vrinda’s family had accepted and Vrinda was happy too.
 She knew him well and they had shared a close friendship since childhood.
 They would be married after Vrinda’s medical college.
 All of us teased her mercilessly about him.
 She always took it in good humor.

 Ananya, was Vrinda’s closest friend.
 Gorgeous with long wavy beautiful hair and eyes that sparkled.
 Every warm-blooded boy in college was hot for her.
 She was enchanting and she knew it and enjoyed the attention.
 I often asked Vrinda to tell me more about her.
 She did, but it was evident that she never really liked it.
 One evening when we all hung out together, I spent a long time chatting with Ananya .
 I could make out Vrinda wasn’t too pleased with that.
 She told me that though Ananya was a nice girl and her best friend.
 It is best if I keep away from her.
 That spiked my curiosity.
 I cajoled Ananya’s story out of Vrinda.
 She told me about Ananya’s long-term relationship with Arvind.
 A politician’s son, who besides being rich and powerful was very jealous.
 If he found anyone getting close to Ananya he got violent and abusive.
 Vrinda said, she didn’t want me to get in any mess.